Activities at SGS

 Classes

-Our regular offerings include Beginning Genealogy, DNA for Beginners, Organizing for Genealogy, and the Certification Discussion Group (CDG Series)
+Our regular offerings include Beginning Genealogy, DNA for Beginners, Organizing for Genealogy, and the Certification Discussion Group (CDG Series).

 Membership Meetings